marinaluna/mcpelauncher-pi/README.md

 ## Running
 1. Clone this repository
-2. Compile the launcher
+2. Compile the launcher (see above)
-3. You'll need to obtain a x86 MCPE .apk.
-The easiest way to do so is to use the [Google Play downloader tool](https://github.com/MCMrARM/google_play_downloader) (it is an console app; remember that you need to type 'y' when you are asked if you want to use x86 as the architecture, and you must have purchased MCPE on the Google account you are logging in with; the package name of MCPE is `com.mojang.minecraftpe`)
+3. You'll need to obtain an MCPE .apk.
+The easiest way to do so is to use @MCMrARM's [Google Play downloader tool](https://github.com/MCMrARM/google_play_downloader) (You need Java to run.
+It is an console app; type 'n' when asked if you want to download the x86 version of the app (raspberry pi is ARM).
+You must have purchased MCPE on the Google account you are logging in with; the package name of MCPE is `com.mojang.minecraftpe`)
 4. After you have downloaded MCPE, place it in the directory where you'll be running this app, and run ./extract.sh _filename_
 5. Run the launcher!

-If the extract script fails with an error about the .apk not being x86, it means that you have provided it a bad .apk.
-You'll need to purchase MCPE on Google Play and use the downloader tool.

 ## License and thanks
+This Project is a fork of @MCMrARM's [Linux MCPE Launcher](https://github.com/MCMrARM/mcpelauncher-linux).
+All ARMv7 and Raspberry Pi changes are made by me.
 Most of the code in this repo is licensed under BSD.
 This project uses libc, libstdc++, libz and libm - libraries extracted from the Android OS.
 A modified version of libhybris is also included, which is licensed under GPL.
 This project also uses the EGLUT library and FMOD library (for sound).